|

 Spots”

-and the pipe did not fail.
+and that pipe, transporting the same sour gas, did not fail.

 |

-| LATE 1999 thru 2000’s
+LATE 1999 thru 2000’s

 using their plate surface shot blaster because of high maintenance cost.

 to handle the plate mill scale.
-The flux manufacturer designated the flux as
+[Note, bonded

-seam.
-We observed several large sections with the crack moving along the
+along the full 40 foot weld seam.
+We observed several large sections with the

-weld and in and out of the weld and HAZ.
-The pipe mill metallurgist found no
+crack moving along the weld and in and out of the weld and HAZ.
+The pipe

-issues with the steel different than the remaining steel used for the line
+mill metallurgist found no issues with the steel different than the

 A detailed examination of a small section of